chen-hangyu/Thermal-Gaussian-main/README.md

 Since we modified the diff-gaussian-rasterization, you need to reinstall the subdependency, As follow:

 ```
-conda activate thermal_gaussian     #Suppose you have successfully configured the environment with the main branch
+conda activate thermal_gaussian     #If you have successfully configured the environment with the main branch
 pip install submodules/diff-gaussian-rasterization.
 ```